How We Became Environmentalists

 As you might expect, these harder and tougher PVC mats are even less degradable, so they may take even longer break down in landfills.
 And if PVC mats are ever disposed of by incineration, the results are even more frightening since burning PVC produces dioxins, which are some of the most toxic chemicals to humans.

 Adding to their list of ecological offences, PVC mats generally have what is called a ‘closed-cell’ surface, which is non-absorbent.
-That’s why they get so slippery when the perspiration starts to pour onto them during intense asana sessions.
+That’s why they get so slippery when the perspiration starts to flow during intense asana sessions.
 This flaw has resulted in the widespread use of auxiliary mat towels to soak up the sweat.
 These towels require frequent washing, which means water waste and detergent pollution are also brought into the mix.

 PVC’s resistance to degradation means that just about every yoga mat ever made from it is still sitting in a landfill somewhere.
 That’s a pretty significant environmental issue and one that their manufacturers would prefer that you didn’t think about.